 In middle childhood or the age between 5-12 years, significant changes occur in cognitive development.
 Children in this age group begin to think in a more logical way.

-Some major cognitive developments that occur in this age are:
+Some major cognitive developments that occur at this age are:

-- Understanding another’s point of view: Like for example if Rohan’s mother asks him if he wants to eat when he is another room—he may nod in answer to the question thinking that his mother can see him.
-But an eight year old knows that he has to answer loud as his mother cannot see him nod.
-An older child appreciates another person’s view point or EMPATHIZES with others whereas a young child does not empathize with others.
-A young child’s thought process is EGOCENTRIC.
-Children start to understand another person’s view point or EMPATHIZES with others by early part of middle childhood and it improves as the child reaches the end of middle childhood.
+- Understanding someone's point of view: Like for example if Rohan’s mother asks him if he wants to eat when he is another room, he may nod in answer to the question thinking that his mother can see him.
+But an eight-year-old knows that he has to answer loud as his mother cannot see him nod.
+An older child appreciates another person’s viewpoint or empathizes with others whereas a young child does not empathize with others.
+A young child’s thought process is egocentric.
+Children start to understand another person’s viewpoint or empathize with others by the early part of middle childhood and it improves as the child reaches the end of middle childhood.

-- Classification: For a four year old a set of playing cards can be arranged in only one way-probably by color.
-But if you ask a nine-ten year old he or she will be able to arrange or CLASSIFY them in several ways like the color, a set of kings, queens, ace and so on.
+- Classification: For a four-year-old, a set of playing cards can be arranged in only one colour.
+But if you ask a nine or ten-year-old he or she will be able to arrange or classify them in several ways such as a set of kings, queens, an ace and so on.
 By middle childhood, the cognitive thinking develops to an extent that children understand that the same objects can be classified in different ways.

 6- to 7-year-olds

 - Identifies right and left hands.

 - Copies complex shapes, like a diamond, hexagon.